yjmark/Remote-sensing/assignments/HW2.md

 # MUSA 650 Homework 2: Supervised Land Use Classification with Google Earth Engine

 In this assignment, you will use Google Earth Engine via Python to implement multi-class land cover classification.
 You will hand-label Sentinel 2 satellite images which you will then use to train a random forest model.
-Along the way, you will consider issues like cloud cover, class imbalances,
+Along the way, you will consider practical remote sensing issues like cloud cover, class imbalances, and feature selection.

+**Given that hand-labeling data can be time-consuming, you are encouraged to work in pairs or groups of three to share the workload.
+You may collaborate on generating the hand-labeled data, provided you submit separate assignment files.**

 You are responsible for figuring out the code independently and may refer to tutorials, code examples, or use AI support, but **please cite all sources**.